 Much of our work involves topics in the intersection of programming languages and theory (e.g., algorithmic aspects of programming and formal verification), and applications (e.g., computer security and privacy, systems, distributed ledger technology, and Fintech).

-We offer courses for the bachelor and master’s programmes in Computer Science and Communication & IT.
-For the MSc programme, we suggest the study tracks in Programming Language and Systems.
+We offer courses for the bachelor and master’s programmes in Computer Science, Computer Science and Economics, Machine-learning & Datascience, and Communication & IT.
+For the MSc programme, we are primarily involved in the study track in Programming Language and Systems.

 Futhark is a research language developed by various PLTC researchers.
 See this curated list of GitHub issues for suggestions on projects related to working on the compiler itself.
 Contact Troels Henriksen, Cosmin Oancea, or Martin Elsman if you wish to work on one of thse.